-We have limited experience with the commercial sale of Vascepa, and such inexperience may cause us to purchase too much or not enough supply to satisfy actual demand, which could have a material adverse effect on our financial results and financial condition.
+We may purchase too much or not enough supply to satisfy actual demand, which could have a material adverse effect on our financial results and financial condition.

 Certain of our agreements with our suppliers include minimum purchase obligations and limited exclusivity provisions.
 These purchases are generally made on the basis of rolling twelve-month forecasts which in part are binding on us and the balance of which are subject to adjustment by us subject to certain limitations.
 Certain of our agreements also include contractual minimum purchase commitments regardless of the rolling twelve-month forecasts.
-We have limited experience with the commercial sale of Vascepa, and as such expectations regarding expected demand may be wrong.
 We may not purchase sufficient quantities of Vascepa to meet actual demand or our purchase of supply may exceed actual demand.
 In either case, such event could have a material adverse effect on our financial results and financial condition.

-The manufacture, packaging and distribution of pharmaceutical products such as Vascepa are subject to FDA requirements and those of similar foreign regulatory bodies.
+The manufacture, packaging and distribution of pharmaceutical products such as Vascepa are subject to FDA regulations and those of similar foreign regulatory bodies.
 If we or our third-party manufacturers fail to satisfy these requirements, our product development and commercialization efforts may be materially harmed.

 The manufacture, packaging and distribution of pharmaceutical products, such as Vascepa, are regulated by the FDA and similar foreign regulatory bodies and must be conducted in accordance with the FDA's pharmaceutical current good manufacturing practices, or cGMPs, and comparable requirements of foreign regulatory bodies.
-There are a limited number of manufacturers that operate under these cGMPs regulations who are both capable of manufacturing Vascepa and willing to do so.
+There are a limited number of manufacturers that operate under these cGMPs and International Council for Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use, or ICH, regulations who are both capable of manufacturing Vascepa and willing to do so.
 Failure by us or our third-party manufacturers to comply with applicable regulations, requirements, or guidelines could result in sanctions being imposed on us, including fines, injunctions, civil penalties, failure of regulatory authorities to grant marketing approval of our products, delays, suspension or withdrawal of approvals, license revocation, seizures or voluntary recalls of product, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect our business.
 If we are not able to manufacture Vascepa to required specifications through our current and potential API suppliers, we may be delayed in successfully supplying the product to meet anticipated demand and our anticipated future revenues and financial results may be materially adversely affected.

-Changes in the manufacturing process or procedure, including a change in the location where the product is manufactured or a change of a third-party manufacturer, may require prior FDA review and approval of the manufacturing process and procedures in accordance with the FDA's cGMPs.
+Changes in the manufacturing process or procedure, including a change in the location where the product is manufactured or a change of a third-party manufacturer, may require prior FDA review and pre-approval of the manufacturing process and procedures in accordance with the FDA's cGMPs.
 Any new facility may be subject to a pre-approval inspection by the FDA and would again require us to demonstrate product comparability to the FDA.
-There are comparable foreign requirements.
+There are comparable foreign requirements under ICH guidelines.
 This review may be costly and time consuming and could delay or prevent the launch of a product.

-Furthermore, the FDA and foreign regulatory agencies require that we be able to consistently produce the API and the finished product in commercial quantities and of specified quality on a repeated basis, including proven product stability, and document our ability to do so.
+Furthermore, the FDA and foreign regulatory agencies require that we be able to consistently produce the API and the finished product in commercial quantities and of specified quality on a repeated basis, including demonstrated product stability, and document our ability to do so.
 This requirement is referred to as process validation.
 This includes stability testing, measurement of impurities and testing of other product specifications by validated test methods.
 If the FDA does not consider the result of the process validation or required testing to be satisfactory, the commercial supply of Vascepa may be delayed, or we may not be able to supply sufficient quantities of Vascepa to meet anticipated demand.